 Source: Biller Bahn collector

-What's your Biller Bahn worth?
+What's your Biller Bahn worth in 2021?
 Here are some recently sold items.